Excel AND Function

 To test if the value in A1 is greater than 0 and less than 5, use the following formula:

-It can be useful to extend the functionality of functions like IF with AND.
+You can embed the AND function inside the the IF function.
 Using the above example, you can supply AND as the logical_test for the IF function like so:

 This formula will return "Approved" only if the value in A1 is greater than 0 and less than 5.